- COURSE: Honours; Postgraduate Degree

 - Able to direct your own studies, maintaining a diligent pace.

-To assist you in succeeding in your online journey, our teaching approach is:
+To assist you in succeeding in your distance journey, our teaching approach is:

 - Student-centric: we facilitate your thought processes to foster innovative ideas and creative solutions.